wayne391/music-structure-analysis-in-matlab/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|- estimation/ : results of the program
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|- feature/ : generated features

-In the root, there are three programs.
+In the root folder (workspace here), there are three programs.
 Following the procedures, you can experiments on a dataset.

 1. run "feature_saving.m" and generated features  will be placed at the feature folder
 2. run "run_all.m" and the results of prediction will be palced at estimation folder